nim-lang/Nim/readme.md

   * Linux (most, if not all, distributions) - x86, x86_64, ppc64 and armv6l
   * Mac OS X (10.04 or greater) - x86, x86_64 and ppc64

-More platforms are supported, however they are not tested regularly and they may not be as stable as the above-listed platforms.
+More platforms are supported, however, they are not tested regularly and they may not be as stable as the above-listed platforms.

 Compiling the Nim compiler is quite straightforward if you follow these steps: